 Statue of Liberty ticket options

-The Crown Reserve ticket gets you into Lady Liberty’s crown and everything on down.
+The Crown Reserve ticket gets you all the way up into Lady Liberty’s crown and everything on down.
 Start by admiring her brain–the way you should all women.
-Even the ones that wear togas.
+Even the ones who wear togas.

 With the Crown Reserve tickets you get: